luketokheim/skye/README.md

 - [Coroutines](https://en.cppreference.com/w/cpp/language/coroutines) support from a modern compiler
 - [Boost.Asio](https://think-async.com/Asio/) for network I/O
 - [Boost.Beast](https://github.com/boostorg/beast) to parse HTTP requests and form reponses
+- [Catch2](https://github.com/catchorg/Catch2) to run tests for continuous integration

-I recommend installing io_uring on Linux if available.
+I recommend installing io_uring (liburing-dev) on Linux if available.
 It is enabled on the Docker and Continuous Deployment (CD) builds and works on the Cloud Run [second generation](https://cloud.google.com/run/docs/about-execution-environments) execution environment.

+The managed container runtimes on AWS (App Runner) and Azure (Container Apps) do not support io_uring.

 ## Compilers